 The Delicious, Bioavailable, Living Greens Way

-Living Greens is a 100% organic green drink mix with 10 fermented vegetables, grasses, and probiotics.
-Packed with nutrient rich, bioavailable superfoods, this mix provides a natural energy boost and improved alertness.
+Living Greens Probiotic Drink is a 100% organic green drink mix with 10 fermented vegetables, grasses, and probiotics.
+It is packed with nutrient rich, bioavailable superfoods; this mix provides a natural energy boost and improved alertness.

-Medicinal Foods has created this great tasting probiotic beverage for the whole family to enjoy and benefit from more natural energy and nutrient absorption.
+Medicinal-Foods™ has created this great tasting probiotic drink for the whole family to enjoy and benefit; enjoy more natural energy and better nutrient absorption.

-Living Greens Organic Probiotics Superfoods Mix powder makes it easy to add vital nutrients to your diet.
+Living Greens makes it easy to add vital nutrients to your diet.
 Just mix with water, drink and let your cells experience the direct absorption.